Sunday, September 30, 2012

 until one has helped as many whose lives

-can be pulled from the fire as one can.
+can be pulled from the fire as one can,

-Wisdom regards this person with another
+Wisdom regards this person with others

-there is only the light.
+that remains, there is only the light.

 Alla Renée Bozarth